 - Students and school employees wear facial coverings and practice routine and regular handwashing.

 - Access to health services including nurses and medically trained personnel to assist and monitor student and employee health in collaboration with county health departments.

-- Schools have a robust communication system between schools, parents, caregivers, county health departments, and school employees.
+- Schools have a robust communication system with data transparency among schools, parents, caregivers, county health departments, and school employees.

 Include Educators in the Decision

 Educators must continue to be part of the conversations, planning and decisions that directly impact their students, including how and when schools physically reopen and implementing robust distance learning.
 Educators work with our students and their families, day in and day out, and are intimately aware of the challenges they face, their life struggles and the areas in which they need attention.
 Any recommendations issued by the state will provide a framework and guidance for local educators and their unions to negotiate with school districts to ensure the needs of their local students and communities are met.